This article was first published in 2018 and was last updated on 15 September 2020.

 What happens during the General Debate?

-The main event at the UNGA, which generates most of the headlines, is the General Debate, this year scheduled from September 25 to October 1, and during which world leaders take turns to speak.
+The main event at the UNGA, which generates most of the headlines, is the General Debate, this year scheduled from Tuesday 22 September, and during which world leaders usually take turns to speak.

 The General Assembly is tasked with voting on resolutions brought forward by member countries, which can be referred to the Security Council to be made binding.

 One of the General Assembly’s earliest achievements was to agree on the Universal Declaration of Human Rights in 1948, outlining global standards for human rights.

 Perhaps the biggest win of the UNGA in recent years was in September 2015, when the Assembly agreed on a set of 17 Sustainable Development Goals (SDGs) to be achieved by 2030.
 All countries pledged to work together to eradicate poverty and hunger, protect the planet, foster peace and ensure gender equality.

 This year, the focus will be firmly on the SDGs once more.
 Writer, director and SDG advocate Richard Curtis, has created a 30-minute global broadcast, described as "a dynamic exploration of the times we live in, the multiple tipping points our planet faces, and the interventions that could transform our world” over the next decade.

 Biodiversity will also be in the spotlight, following the publication of the fifth edition of the Global Biodiversity Outlook by the Convention on Biodiversity.